FOR IMMEDIATE RELEASE

 “The Ray is a living laboratory for the big ideas, the radical innovations, and the simple, smart choices that can create safer and cleaner transportation in the U.S. and world,” said Harriet Langford, President of The Ray.
 “The convenience of a drive-through tire check station will save lives on The Ray, while also demonstrating how to reduce carbon pollution cheaply on roads today.”

 Improperly Inflated Tires are an Accident Waiting to Happen

-In 1999, underinflated tires contributed to 247 of 32,061 fatalities and 23,100 of almost three million injuries reported that year.
-The WheelRight® tire safety system can help more accurately quantify the number of passenger vehicles and heavy trucks that are operating and being maintained at the correct tire pressure.
-Those results could be used for public awareness programs, targeted tire safety messages and other opportunities to engage traditional and social media regarding the financial savings, road safety and environmental benefits that drivers can affect through tires alone.
+In 1999, under-inflated tires contributed to 247 of 32,061 fatalities and 23,100 of almost three million injuries reported that year.
+The WheelRight® tire safety system can help quantify the number of passenger vehicles and heavy trucks that are operating and being maintained at the correct tire pressure more accurately.
+Those results could be used for public awareness programs, targeted tire safety messages and other opportunities to engage traditional and social media regarding the financial savings, road safety, and environmental benefits that drivers can affect through tires alone.

 Billions of Dollars Wasted.
 What gets measured gets managed.